-On Thursday, May 4, Build Toronto, in partnership with the City of Toronto, announced Adamson Associates Architects of Toronto, Henning Larsen Architects of Copenhagen and PMA Landscape Architects of Toronto as the winning design team selected from the Etobicoke Civic Centre Design Competition to design a new 46,500-square-metre (500,000- square-foot) Etobicoke Civic Centre as part of the six-hectare (14-acre) Westwood Theatre Lands redevelopment.
+In May 2017, Build Toronto (now part of CreateTO), in partnership with the City of Toronto, announced Adamson Associates Architects of Toronto, Henning Larsen Architects of Copenhagen and PMA Landscape Architects of Toronto as the winning design team selected from the Etobicoke Civic Centre Design Competition to design a new 46,500-square-metre (500,000- square-foot) Etobicoke Civic Centre as part of the six-hectare (14-acre) Westwood Theatre Lands redevelopment.
 The new Etobicoke Civic Centre is composed of five program elements: municipal offices including gathering and civic function space, a community recreation centre, a Toronto Public Library branch, a child care centre, an outdoor civic plaza and a new urban park.

 In November 2011, approximately 14 acres around the Westwood Theatre Lands was declared surplus for Build Toronto to explore redevelopment opportunities.
 In July 2016, City Council directed Build Toronto to lead a design competition for the new Etobicoke Civic Centre and the design competition was then underway.

 Stage 1 of the competition began in December 2016 with a Request for Supplier Qualifications, open to both national and international teams who partnered with locally licensed architects.
 Build Toronto received a strong response from high-caliber, award-winning and internationally recognized architects and landscape architects who demonstrated their passion for City Building.
 Based on the merits of the letters of interest, team composition, resumes and previous work experience, Build Toronto had the difficult task of shortlisting five teams to move forward to Stage 2 of the competition, selecting from a great number of exemplar and innovative submissions.